 ‘Media profession is an odd hour job, which requires hard work.
 So, women are not interested to join media.’ ‘ Government should formulate separate policy on hiring number of women journalists in the media houses.’ ‘ Families restrict women to initiate journalism career, rather they insist to making banking career.’

-On the occasion, Surendra Bhandari, editor with the Purvanchal daily, said byline was published only in the investigative stories. ” In article, female byline is visible but in news women are reluctant to publish their name,” he observed.
+On the occasion, Surendra Bhandari, editor with the Purvanchal daily, said byline was published only in the investigative stories. ” In the article, female byline is visible but in news, women are reluctant to publish their name,” he observed.

 Kuldip Das from the Janakpur TV suggested that media house could coordinate with colleges to promote new generation journalists in the media houses.

 Ajay Shah, editor with the Khabar daily said women journalists are more in radio and television than in print media.
 “Women are not interested to do investigating reporting,” he said, adding that media profession is an odd hour job requiring hard work.
 So, women are not interested to join it.
 According to him, women do not take media as a secure job.
 While hiring new journalists, it is necessary to allocate certain quota for female journalists, he suggested.

 Ms Jyoti Thakur associated with the Reja daily however different from the above that family restrict women to make career in journalism rather they want them join banking job.
 “Women are not allowed easily to stay out of home for long which however is common for reporting,” she shared the problem.

 Editor with Reja daily, Rajan Singh, viewed, “It is said audience for radio, television and print are different.
 In case of TV and Radio, they search more female journalists.”
 He argued that implementation of the provision on minimum wage to working journalists was essential to ensure more number of women in media.
 When the women’s number is increase, their byline and sources is obviously more.
 “Government should formulate separate policy on hiring number of women journalist in the media houses,” he suggested.